 OVERVIEW: This community foundation supports 31 cities in Broward County, Florida, in 10 issue areas.
-Each area has its own guidelines and deadlines; unsolicited applications are accepted.
+Each area has its own guidelines and deadlines.
+It accepts unsolicited applications.

 FUNDING AREAS: Animal welfare, art for the community, obesity in youth and adults, LGBTQ issues, cancer research and treatment, environmental stewardship, economic independence, dignity in aging, high school graduation rates, youth employment

-IP TAKE: This is one of the top community grantmakers in Florida, funding a wide range of well-defined issues in amounts that are larger than you might expect.
+IP TAKE: This is one of the top community grantmakers in Florida.
+It funds a wide range of well-defined issues in amounts that are larger than one might expect.

 PROFILE: The Community Foundation of Broward (CFB) is based in Fort Lauderdale, Florida, and is the community funder for the area.
+It seeks to “provide leadership on community solutions, and foster philanthropy that connects people who care with causes that matter.”
 Dating back to 1984, this was one of the first community foundations to be established in Florida.
-Libby and Jack Deinhardt founded CFB, which now has over $180 million in assets and makes $100 million in total grantmaking.
+Libby and Jack Deinhardt founded CFB, which now has over $197 million in assets.

 Each of these issue areas has its own set of deadlines and guidelines, so check the specific issue page for current dates and details.
 Some goals of CFB include updating systems to meet the needs of the elderly, increasing high school graduation rates to 90 percent, preparing youth for adult full-time work, and enhancing care for both wild and domestic animals in the region.
-Many of the grants are up to $100,000.
+Many of the grants reach $100,000.
 The 10 issues here are part of a record $9.2 million investment in the most pressing community challenges in Broward County.
-Online applications are accepted through PhilNet.
+The foundation accepts online applications through PhilNet.

 CFB awards scholarships and offers leadership and board development programs through the American Express Leadership Academy at the Community Foundation of Broward.
-Current foundation financial data can be viewed here.
+View current foundation financial data here.

-General questions can be directed to email@example.com or (954) 761-9503.
+Direct general questions to email@example.com or (954) 761-9503.
 Linda B. Carter is the president/CEO, and Sheri Brown is the vice president of grants and initiatives.
 The address is 910 East Las Olas Boulevard, Suite 200, Fort Lauderdale, Florida 33301.
 Keep up with foundation news and publications here, or sign up for the funder’s mailing list.
 Recent foundation interests include aging with dignity, the obesity epidemic, middle school success for better graduation rates, and HIV/AIDS prevention in Broward.